spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/marketplace/install-the-marketplace-merchant-portal-core-feature.md

 ### 6) Adjust deployment configs

-To configure deployment configuration to automatically install and build the Merchant Portal, change frontend dependencies and installation commands in the deployment file:
+To configure the deployment configuration to automatically install and build the Merchant Portal, change frontend dependencies and installation commands in the deployment file:

-1. Remove the following Yves dependencies' installation commands from the needed deployment file: `dependencies-install` and `yves-isntall-dependencies`.
+1. Remove the following Yves dependency installation commands from the needed deployment file: `dependencies-install` and `yves-isntall-dependencies`.
-2. Add required console commands:
+2. Add the required console commands:

 **src/Pyz/Zed/Console/ConsoleDependencyProvider.php**